raspberrypilearning/grow-a-tree/en/step_2.md

 ## Stop Tree sprite from getting too big!
 Now to the second condition.

-If Tree sprite touches the edge of the stage then, the `say`{:class="block3looks"} block says "Well done!".
+If Tree sprite touches the edge of the stage then the `say`{:class="block3looks"} block says "Well done!".
 Also included in this action is `stop this script`{:class="block3control"} - this stops the Tree sprite from growing so it doesn't get too big for the stage.
 It also stops the forever block.
 ```blocks3
 if (touching [edge v] ? ::sensing) then ::control
 			say [Well done!] for (2) seconds ::looks